 On the 26th a visit from Orchard Link gave invaluable advice on restoring this area to an orchard.

 On the 6th 2 Tree Pipit, 2 Meadow Pipit and a Peregrine were recorded.

 More Creeping Thistle control took place on the 9th in various areas including three patches topped by tractor in North Park.
 None were tackled in Kiln Close but the strips either side of the remnant hedge were topped.
 There were also patches done in the House Park/Hayes Close area.

 The second and third records of Wall butterfly were recorded during the weekly butterfly transect on the 21st.

 Barn Owls have been seen for most of the month foraging and perch hunting over the LLP field, making full use of the supply of small mammals in the rough grassland habitat.

 The annual Bracken Bash was held on the 7th.
-Mercifully the weather was absolutely beautiful and in between bouts of ‘bashing’ Sparrowhawk and Hobby were noted.
+Mercifully the weather was absolutely beautiful and in between bouts of ‘bashing’, Sparrowhawk and Hobby were noted.
 Everyone had a thoroughly good time, so if anyone reading this is feeling like they’ve missed out, there will be more LLP volunteer events starting this September!
-Please contact us for details or check the News and Forthcoming Events pages on the website.
+Please contact us for details or check the Events page.